 The following fonts are the similar and alternative fonts to DIN font that come with free for personal and commercial license option.
 You can use these fonts for any purpose projects but some fonts offer full license options for both personal and commercial purposes such as fonts from Google fonts.

-FF DIN Alternative Fonts
+FF DIN Free Fonts

 DIN font family is highly suitable for designing body text and headlines for website, magazine, newspaper, eBooks, software publishing, advertising and promotional campaigns.